jimniels/blog/src/client/posts/2013-01-29-quick-change-and-the-web.md

 ---
-title: Quick Change and the Web
-tags: thoughts
 redirect_from: /posts/quick-change-and-the-web/
 ---

+#thoughts

+# Quick Change and the Web

 Can you really change the world over night?